Abishekmani/website-cartelit/README.md

 /*/TODO:*
 * Add a logo(old logo is low res)
-* Make the register and login forms
+* Add all the contact forms and login forms to the backend
 ---

 *Version 2.5*

 * Added the dynamic date at the top
 * Added the copyright date
+* Added the login and signup pages
 ---